2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/platforms/system-features.md

 * 🩸 [Oqtane](xref:Abyss.Platforms.Oqtane.SystemFeatures)

-## Configure Apps to Require / Not Require Features
+## Alternative: Configure Apps to not Request said Features

 You probably arrived here because an App you installed requires a feature which is not installed.